In the following steps, you'll learn how to make a brush in Illustrator and how to save Adobe Illustrator splatter brushes.

 Using the Pencil Tool (N), add a wavy path on the top half of the circle.

 Select all your blue shapes and click the Unite button from the Pathfinder panel, and then turn the resulting group of shapes into a compound path (Object > Compound Path > Make or Control-8).
-We'll use this compound path to create a drip brush in Illustrator.
+We'll use this compound path to create a drip vector brush in Illustrator.

 Select your red compound path and click the New Brush button from the Brushes panel (Window > Brushes).
 Check the Scatter Brush box and click OK.
 Enter all the attributes shown in the following image, click OK, and you've got your paint splatter Illustrator brush.
+Start testing the splatter effect to see if you need to make some adjustments.

-Select your blue compound path and again click that the New Brush button from the Brushes panel (Window > Brushes).
+Select your blue compound path and again click the New Brush button from the Brushes panel (Window > Brushes).
 This time, check the Art Brush box, and click OK.

 Alternatively, you can change the color of this compound path to red and easily create a blood splatter brush in Illustrator.
+That's it—now you know how to draw a blood splatter digitally in Illustrator.

 Finally, you can pick the Brush Tool (B), select one of your Adobe Illustrator splatter brushes, and test it.

-Popular Adobe Illustrator Brushes From Envato Elements
+Popular Ai Splatter Brushes From Envato Elements

-Whether you're looking for an Illustrator splatter brush, an Illustrator ink splatter brush, an Illustrator paint splatter brush, an Illustrator drip brush, or even an Illustrator blood splatter brush, Envato Elements is the perfect place for you.
-Here's a short list with some of the most popular Adobe Illustrator splatter brushes that you can find.
+Whether you're looking for an Illustrator splatter brush, an Illustrator ink splatter brush, an Illustrator paint splatter brush, an Illustrator drip vector brush, or even an Illustrator blood splatter brush, Envato Elements is the perfect place for you.
+Here's a short list of some of the most popular Adobe Illustrator splatter brushes that you can find.

-This massive pack of 50 splatter vectors is perfect for creating any type of brush.
+This massive pack of 50 splatter brush vectors is perfect for creating any type of brush.
 Now that you know how to make a brush in Illustrator, you can easily turn any of these into a scatter brush in Illustrator.

-Grunge Blots and Splashes (AI, EPS, PDF)
+Grunge Blots and Ai Splatter Brushes (AI, EPS, PDF)

-Watercolor Paint Drop Collection (EPS, PNG, SVG)
+Watercolor Paint Splatter Brush Collection (EPS, PNG, SVG)

-Spray Paint Splatter Set (PNG, JPG)
+Spray Paint Brush With Splatters (PNG, JPG)

 Want to Learn More?